apache/mxnet/tools/coreml/README.md

 This tool helps convert MXNet models into [Apple CoreML](https://developer.apple.com/documentation/coreml) format which can then be run on Apple devices.

 ## Installation
-In order to use this tool you need to have these installed:
+In order to use this tool you need to have these:
-* MacOS - High Sierra 10.12 or higher.
+* MacOS - 10.11 (El Capitan) or higher (for running inferences on the converted model MacOS 10.13 or higher (for phones: iOS 11 or above) is needed)
 * python 2.7
 * mxnet-coreml-converter: